 As you can see on my profile, I have included 4 to 5 keywords and a call to action to take my free resources.

-I have also added a link, however it doesn’t work on clicking but you don’t know how many email subscribers you get from your profile only.
+I have also added a link, you never know how many subscribers you can get from here.

 I have used bitly to shorten my freebie link.